How-to: Fine-tuning

 Together facilitates every step of the fine-tuning process.
 You can use our APIs for the following:

-- Hosting the resulting model on Together or download it so you can run it yourself locally
+4. Hosting the resulting model on Together (or downloading it, so you can run it locally)

-Together supports both LoRA fine-tuning and Full fine-tuning for next-token prediction.
-Get started fine-tuning a LLM with the following steps!
+Together supports both LoRA fine-tuning and full fine-tuning.
+Get started fine-tuning a LLM with the following steps:

 Choosing your model